 We’ll start the show with the audio track.

 Feature image via Flickr Creative Commons.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: MADE, Famous, Bubble, Real, Hustle.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Persona, Island.